Journalist attacked by Antifa thugs bravely fights back in court

+On yesterday's episode of The Ezra Levant Show, Ezra covered the story of Andy Ngo, an independent journalist who suffered an assault from Antifa.

-Tonight on The Ezra Levant Show, Ezra covers the story of a journalist who suffered an assault at the hands of Antifa and is standing his ground by taking legal action against them.
+On yesterdays episode of The Ezra Levant Show, Ezra covered the story of a journalist who suffered an assault at the hands of Antifa.
+Andy Ngo is standing his ground by taking legal action against the group.

 This lawsuit signifies a significant development in the continuous conflict between Antifa and those who oppose their actions.